Become a Permanent Resident Through Your U.S. Citizen Child

 The parents of a U.S. citizen who is at least age 21 are considered "immediate relatives," and therefore eligible for a green card, allowing them to live and work in the United States.

-Immigrating to the U.S. through a U.S. citizen child is a possibility, but has some major limitations.
+Immigrating to the United States through a U.S. citizen child is a legal possibility, but comes with major limitations.
 The biggest is the child's required age.
 Only parents of a U.S. citizen who is at least age 21 are considered eligible to immigrate.
-But the good news is, they will be considered "immediate relatives," eligible for lawful permanent residence (a green card) right away, as soon as they can make it through the application process.
-With their U.S. residence, they can live and work in the United States permanently.
+The good news is, the foreign-born parents will be considered "immediate relatives," thus eligible for lawful permanent residence (a green card) right away.
+Still, it won't happen overnight.
+There's a long application process to get through.
+Once the parents receive U.S. residence, they can live and work in the United States permanently.
 (See I.N.A. § 201(b), 8 U.S.C. § 1151(b).)

-Here, we'll talk about some other potential stumbling blocks, as well as the procedural pathways toward successfully obtaining a green card based on a U.S. citizen child; with a separate look at the procedural possibilities for parents who:
+Here, we'll talk about the pathways toward successfully obtaining a green card based on a U.S. citizen child (including the stumbling blocks), with a separate look at the procedural possibilities for parents who:

 • are living in the U.S. unlawfully